Pre-order the new book SOUVENIRS FROM AN ABSURD LIFE, available online.

 Don Dahler

 The critically acclaimed journalist and author of FEARLESS, A TIGHT LIE, WATER HAZARD, and DO A LITTLE WRONG authored the book that had to be written.
-Souvenirs is a fascinating look at one former network correspondent’s adventures.
+SOUVENIRS is a fascinating look at one former network correspondent’s adventures.
 Don Dahler has a knack for making us feel like we’re alongside for a ride throughout his career, across the globe.
 He effortlessly weaves a word picture in such an entertaining way.
 There are many surprises, some laughs, and probably a few tears.

 don dahler anchor